 Autism symptoms in adolescents range widely, from difficulty making eye contact with or responding to other people to participating in repetitive actions.
 Autism should be diagnosed by a professional, and though it is a life-long condition, medical treatment and therapy can produce many social benefits for a person.

 As your teen grows older, they will begin to question authority in order to find their own identity outside of their family.
 Small actions of defiance are normal at this time, but if your teen is exhibiting oppositional behavior like hitting, biting, screaming or excessive tantrums then these behaviors fall outside the scope of the typical challenges of adolescence and may point to deeper psychological issues.

 Unfortunately, in our world it is impossible to always keep your loved ones safe.
 Sometimes the best you can do is to help them get help after they’ve experienced a traumatic event.
 Acts of violence, sexual abuse, or trauma that have happened to adolescents can leave deep emotional scars that can persist for the rest of their lives.
 The only way to help them heal is to seek out a therapist who can help them through the pain and trauma in order to pursue a happier life.
 At the Holiner Group, we understand what they are going through, and most of all, we believe their stories.

 Adolescent Eating Disorders

 Social pressures are becoming worse for children, and the deep desire to be perfect pervades many boys and girls.
-Adolescents and children as young as grade school age can exhibit signs of anorexia, bulimia and body dissatisfaction.
-We can help your children realize that they are harming themselves and help them understand that they are perfect the way they are.
+Adolescents can exhibit signs of anorexia, bulimia and body dissatisfaction.
+We can help your teen realize that they are harming themselves and help them understand that they are perfect the way they are.

 Adolescent substance abuse